Supported browsers for displaying the Portal

 To avoid this issue, try these workarounds:

 - Use the default User Agent string in IE Agent tests.
-You can remove the custom User Agent in the Advanced Settings of the test configuration in the Dynatrace Portal.
+You can remove the custom User Agent in the Advanced Settings of the test configuration in the Synthetic Classic Portal.

 - Use Firefox or Chrome tests for scripts that require custom User Agents.